This article was originally published in June 2018. It has been updated to reflect current information.

 5. What are my priorities?

-Prioritize repayment of debt and creating a rainy day fund for emergencies.
+Prioritize repayment of debt and create a “rainy day” fund for emergencies.
 Are you saving and investing for retirement?
 By listing priorities and defining your overall goals, you can see where you have budgetary wiggle room and can create a more definite strategy for reaching those goals.
 You can also use this opportunity to allocate more than minimum repayments for debts.

 6. How can I make this sustainable?